 Part 2: Canon imageprograf Pro-1100

 Now that the printer was still securely stored in the box, I found myself needing to order something with the appropriate width and depth that would allow it to sit on top of it comfortably.
 Although several options I explored online were aesthetically pleasing and well-designed, they didn’t seem practical for the specific purpose I had in mind.
-After spending some time deliberating, it ultimately took another two weeks to successfully order and finally receive the shelving unit.
-Upon its arrival, I was genuinely very happy and relieved, as I was also able to neatly organize a lot of my gear on it, which made everything feel much more organized.
-One amusing aspect I stumbled upon was some of the videos I had seen of others who were taking their printers out of the box; they literally removed the bag that the printer was packed in and just lifted it out.
+After deliberating, it took another two weeks to order and receive the shelving unit successfully.
+Upon its arrival, I was genuinely delighted and relieved, as I was also able to neatly organize a lot of my gear on it, which made everything feel much more organized.
+One amusing aspect I stumbled upon was some of the videos I had seen of others who were taking their printers out of the box; they removed the bag that the printer was packed in and just lifted it out.
 However, I found the easiest way for me was to carefully use the sturdy handles of the bag to lift it out smoothly.
-Trust me when I say, I only lifted it by the handles just a few inches before moving it to the shelves, as I had my trust issues with such delicate equipment.
+Trust me, I only lifted it by the handles a few inches before moving it to the shelves, as I had my trust issues with such delicate equipment.

 Setup and test prints (uncalibrated).